doc97/GOAPer/docs/weekly-report-3.md

 ## Problems

-- Finding all possible solutions or plans is not really a good approach, but it is necessary to for demo purposes.
+- Finding all possible solutions or plans is not a good approach, but it is necessary for demo purposes.
+I will address this issue at a later stage.
-- The need for a scenario generator is rising, but I am not sure if it would become too complex / difficult.
-It is not an essential part of the project.
+- The need for a scenario generator is rising (for testing purposes), but I am not sure if it would become too complex / difficult.
+After all, it is not an essential part of the project.
 - The change to use integer-based data for the scenario allows for a much greater range of problems that the project could solve, but it also increases the likelihood of bugs.
 I don't fully trust my test suite,